lostjarred/MCMod-MREProject/README.txt

 Simple mod for my mod pack adds a few ration food item

--an MRE item that has the same hunger/saturation as a steak -an MRE Drink item that as slightly less
+-an MRE item that has the same hunger/saturation as a steak -an Can MRE item has has same hunger/saturation as bread -an MRE Drink item that as slightly less
 -an insteat cofee item used to craft
 -an coffee drink made from a item and a water bottle has the least hunger and saturation values